Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Discussion

 The theoretical findings emerging from our work on onset absorption and emission energies for different ice models are summarized in Fig. \ref{Fig6}.
 Our results indicate that defects, including vacancies (vertical dashed green line), hydroxide ions (vertical dashed magenta line) and Bjerrum defects that violate the ice-rules (vertical solid purple lines), all contribute to the low energy absorption tail of the spectrum for short UV exposure.
 On the other hand, the origin of the excitation spectra under long UV exposure is complicated by the fact that the optical spectra may originate from the interplay of features due to intrinsic defects and features generated by photoproducts.
-Assuming that NQEs can downshift onset absorption energies by approximately 1 eV\cite{Berrens_2024}, Bjerrum-like defects maybe the primary species associated with the growth of the peak at 5.6 eV under long exposure.
+Assuming that NQEs can downshift onset absorption energies by approximately 1 eV \cite{Berrens_2024}, Bjerrum-like defects may be the primary species associated with the growth of the peak at 5.6 eV under long exposure.
+Moreover, it is reasonable to speculate that intrinsic defects may also contribute to the 4.8 eV excitations to singlet states, which can subsequently undergo internal conversion to the triplet manifold.

-Our computed emission energies fall within the range of measured ones and arise from a variety of products, including H$_3$O$^+$, OH$^.$, e$^-$, and excited H$_2$O. In all the different model systems we deploy, the emission energies are significantly red-shifted by $\sim$3-5 eV compared to the absorption onset.
+Our computed emission energies fall within the range of measured ones and arise from a variety of products, including H$_3$O$^+$, OH$^.$, e$^-$, and excited H$_2$O. In all the different model systems investigated here, the emission energies are significantly red-shifted by $\sim$3-5 eV compared to the absorption onset.
 Interestingly, the model including a vacancy leads to the lowest energy peaks in the range 3.7-4.3 eV (green curve in Fig. \ref{Fig6}).
 Similarly, a more intense band in the emission onset distribution for the ionic defect model (magenta curve) and the entire distribution for the Bjerrum defects (purple curve) appear within the same energy range.
 Again, it remains an open question to evaluate how much NQEs will shift the onset emission energies.

+It is worth noting that while our calculations for the DF model indicate that excitation above $\sim$8.5 eV should lead to emission between 4.2 and 5.6 eV, to our knowledge, experiments using comparable excitation energies in ice Ih have not yet been reported.
+It is very likely that using far UV excitation energies opens up non-radiative decay channels, as observed in liquid water\cite{Yuan_2011,Stetina_2019}.
+Interestingly, an experimental work by Winter and Knie showed that soft X-Ray irradiated liquid water displays optical fluorescence, including a broad emission band between 3.6 to 7.3 eV\cite{Hans_2017}, suggesting that higher-energy excitations can still give rise to radiative processes under certain conditions.

 As alluded to earlier, the peak at 5.6 eV observed in the long-exposure UV may arise from the presence of photoproducts in the ice hydrogen-bonded network.
 The higher-values of onset emission energies for the DF ice which involve the recombination of the electron with the hydroxyl radical leading to the creation of the hydronium and hydroxide ions in the ground-state, are close to the 5.6 eV peak.
 Therefore, we speculate that the accumulation of these ion pair photoproducts may play a role in tuning the optical excitations in this energy range.